 Angie Nock confronts the sighs and shock with a defence as to why she studies German

 So, why study German, you ask?
 Firstly, Germany is brilliant.
-It has so many different cultures within itself, meaning there is something for nearly everyone: arty types can go to Berlin, traditionalists to Munich, and wine-drinkers to the Mosel Valley.
+There are many regional cultures within the country, meaning there is something for nearly everyone: arty types can go to Berlin, traditionalists to Munich, and wine-drinkers to the Mosel Valley.
 Sport enthusiasts can enjoy both mountains great for skiing and cities flat enough for cycling.
 Even cuisine varies according to region.

-A language degree not only opens up multiple opportunities at home and abroad, but it also gives students experience in a mix of disciplines, from political thought to literature.
-As for German itself, perhaps it’s time for people to realise that, in the current climate, the subject really is not such a strange choice after all.
+A language degree does not only open up opportunities at home and abroad.
+It also gives students experience in a mix of disciplines, from political thought to literature.
+As for German itself, perhaps it’s time for people to realise that, in the current climate, the subject is really not such a strange choice after all.